strider73/adventuretube-microservice/README.md

 ### 3. Database Layer
 This layer manages data persistence and consists of database systems that support the functionality of the above services.

+## 3. Conclusion
-These components are organized into **six submodules** within **three different Docker Compose configurations**, enhancing maintainability and simplifying deployment.
+The microservices architecture is organized into **six submodules** within **three different Docker Compose configurations**, enhancing maintainability and simplifying deployment.
 This structured separation allows for easier management and debugging, preventing the complexities that would arise if all submodules were contained within a single Docker configuration.
 This systematic division helps streamline development and ensures each part can be independently managed and scaled as needed.

-## 3. Technology Stack
+## 4. Technology Stack
 The AdventureTube microservices backend is a content management system that processes external requests to access user content through robust authentication and authorization mechanisms.

 ### Security Infrastructure